MadBomber/justprep/README.md

 The default is "justfile" because that is the default that `just` uses.
 Its possible to use other file names but you have to tell `just` via its `--justfile` command line option the name of the file.

-Remember this also is just a file name and not a path.
+Remember this also is a file name and not a path.
 It will be the name of the file that is created by `justprep` in the same directory where the `JUSTPREP_FILENAME_IN` is located.

 ## Install